sensapex/sensapex-py/README.md

 #### 1.022.1

-* Debug mode: logs, hardward details and PCAP
+* Debug mode: logs, hardware details and PCAP
 * Bugfix in default library path for test scripts

 #### 1.022.0